Of Dragons and Legends

 Without a power source of some kind no magical artefact can work, so these crystals are essential for the creation of "always on" type items (such as Spirit Beacons).
 You simply incorporate a crystal into the design, charge it up, and the item will work as long as the crystal has power.
 Note that you will of course have the recharge the crystal from time to time.

-I can’t really claim full credit for this item, since mana storage device are a mainstay of several magic systems.
+I cannot really claim full credit for this item, since mana storage device are a mainstay of several magic systems.
 However, I do think it adds an interesting atmosphere to the magical world as well as a kind of internal logic to the magic system.
 So, for what it’s worth, here it is.